osohq/oso/languages/python/docs/auth-models/inheritance.rst

 In this guide, we saw an example of an application policy that could result in significant repetition.
 We tried out a few strategies for representing common policy, but using it across many resource types.
 First, we wrote a custom rule that moved duplicated logic into one place.
-Then, we used specializers & Polar's :ref:`application class` integration to condense our policy even further.
+Then we used specializers & Polar's :ref:`application class` integration to condense our policy even further.

+..
+TODO
   Finally, we saw how groups & inheritance can both be exploited to write flexible policies that accurately model our application's domain model.